Affirm/affirm-merchant-sdk-android/README.md

 Tapping on the `AffirmPromotionLabel` automatically start prequal flow with more information.

-(Optional) If you want to handle cancellations and errors, you need to follow the steps below Override onActivityResult so that affirm can handle the result.
+(Optional) If you want to handle cancellations and errors, you need to follow the steps below.
+Override onActivityResult so that affirm can handle the result.
 ```java
 @Override